rwilliams04/datavyu/tutorial/datavyu_tutorial.md

 ### Importing Columns

-The ruby script `datavyu2csv.rb` exports a .csv file for each column within each file.
+The ruby script `datavyu2csv.rb` exports a `.csv` file for each column within each file.
 To combine them back together in R you'll use the function `import_column`.
-You'll need to know the path to your data again and the names of the columns you're trying to import (using the `datavyu_col_search` if you don't already know this).
+You'll need to know the path to your data again and the names of the columns you're trying to import (using the `datavyu_col_search`, if you don't already know this).

-The code below will search the example .csv and look for columns with a specific name, them load them into R.
+The code below will search the example `.csv` and look for columns with a specific name, them load them into R.

 ```{.r .numberLines}
 # load columns as separate data frames